 EnterpriseVault_UseExternalWebAppUrl: true.
-Note that this is set on the external facing CAS Server only.
+Note that this is set on the external facing Exchange CAS only.

-It would be possible to use the "EntepriseVault ExternalIPAddresses" setting instead in this scenario.
-Also, no settings need to be added to the internal facing CAS Server, because the internal URL will be used by default.
+It would be possible to use the "EntepriseVault_ExternalIPAddresses" setting instead in this scenario.
+Also, no settings need to be added to the internal facing Exchange CAS, because the internal URL will be used by default.

-Using a CAS proxy
+Using an Exchange CAS proxy

-The main difference with using a CAS proxy is that it is the proxy server which determines whether to use an external URL, and not the CAS Server actually processing the requests.
+The main difference with using an Exchange CAS proxy is that it is the proxy server which determines whether to use an external URL, and not the Exchange CAS actually processing the requests.

 In this example, the same URL, https://owa.company.com/owa, is used for both external and internal access to OWA.
-The CAS Server in site A acts as a proxy server and forwards requests to the CAS Server in site B. This means that to the CAS Server in site B the originator of the request appears to be the first CAS Server.
+The Exchange CAS in site A acts as a proxy server and forwards requests to the Exchange CAS in site B. This means that to the Exchange CAS in site B the originator of the request appears to be the first Exchange CAS.
 For this reason it cannot determine whether the request has come from the Internet or from an internal client in site A.